How To Paint A Front Door – Easy Tips and Pro Secrets

 Clean the door first with a degreaser to get the pollen off, to get the oil from your fingers off, everything.

 Second, we’re going to sand it.
 Any ditties that are on that front door need to go.
-Those ditties are going to stay there when you put a coat of paint over top of it unless we sand.
-Sand it first, maybe with some 120 grit sandpaper, second with some 220 and then wipe it nice and clean.
+Those ditties will stay there when you put a coat of paint over them unless we sand them.
+Sand it first, maybe with some 120 grit sandpaper, second with some 220, and then wipe it nice and clean.

-If you have some dents and dings on the door that you want to get rid of, this is the time to do it.
-Get some bondo or get some wood filler.
-I had some cat scratches on my door that I’ve been wanting to get off for a while.
-I filled them in with bondo and now that’s all cured.
+If you have some dents and dings on the door that you want to eliminate, this is the time to do it.
+Get some Bondo, or get some wood filler.
+I had cat scratches on my door that I’ve wanted to get off for a while.
+I filled them in with Bondo, and now that’s all cured.
 It’s time to stain it again.
 And yes, I have the dust off the door.
-It’s important because dust will interfere with the quality of the smoothness of the finish.
+It’s essential because dust will interfere with the quality of the smoothness of the finish.

-One step left and that is spot prime any areas that you didn’t put bondo or wood filler on.
-Once that is completed, you are ready to put the topcoat on the door.
+One step is left: spot prime any areas you didn’t put Bondo or wood filler on.
+Once completed, you are ready to put the topcoat on the door.

-Now, I can use oil paint, I love oil paints.
+Now, I can use oil paint; I love oil paint.
 A high gloss from Fine Paints of Europe is what I put on here.
-But, oil paints are a little bit harder to work with.
-However, if you spend a little bit more time making sure there aren’t any drips and runs, you are really going to like the way it looks and it’s hard to beat the smoothness.
-Hard to get that from a latex paint, but they are getting better.
+But oil paints are a little bit harder to work with.
+However, if you spend a little bit more time ensuring there aren’t any drips and runs, you will like how it looks and it’s hard to beat the smoothness.
+Hard to get that from latex paint, but they are getting better.

-If you want to try a latex paint – Go to Benjamin Moore, Sherwin Williams etc. Get a premium paint from them, and you’ll be happy.
+If you want to try latex paint – Go to Benjamin Moore, Sherwin Williams, etc. Get premium paint from them, and you’ll be happy.

 Trade secret number one – take the weather stripping off the door.